-In Sapling, ivk is an output of CRH^{ivk}, which is a 251-bit value.
+In Sapling, ivk is an output of CRH^{ivk} , which is a 251-bit value.
 This degree of divergence from a uniform distribution on the scalar field is not expected to cause any weakness in note encryption.

 For all shielded protocols, the checking of note commitments makes partitioning oracle attacks [LGR2021] against the transmitted note ciphertext infeasible, at least in the absence of side-channel attacks.
-The following argument applies to Sapling, but can be adapted to Sprout by replacing ivk with sk{enc} , pk{enc} with pk_d , and using a fixed base.
-The decryption procedure for transmitted note ciphertexts in Sapling is specified in §4.17.2 'Decryption using an Incoming Viewing Key (Sapling)' on p.
-51; it ensures that a successful decryption cannot occur unless the decrypted note plaintext encodes a note consistent with the note commitment (encoded as the cm_u field of the Output description).
+The following argument applies to Sapling, but can be adapted to Sprout by replacing ivk with sk{enc} , pk_d with pk{enc} , and using a fixed base.
+The decryption procedure for transmitted note ciphertexts in Sapling is specified in §4.17.2 (Decryption using an Incoming Viewing Key (Sapling)' on p.
+52; it ensures that a successful decryption cannot occur unless the decrypted note plaintext encodes a note consistent with the note commitment (encoded as the cm_u field of the Output description).
 Suppose that it were feasible to find a pair of transmitted note ciphertext and note commitment that decrypts successfully for two different incoming viewing keys ivk1 and ivk2.
-Assuming that the note commitment scheme is binding and that note commitment opens to a note with pk_d and pk_d , we must have $pk_d = KA.Agree(ivk_1, g_d) = KA.Agree(ivk_2, g_d)$.
-But this is impossible given that g_d is a non- \mathcal{O} point in the prime-order subgroup of the elliptic curve used for KA (i.e., Jubjub), and that incoming viewing keys are checked to be canonical in the scalar field corresponding to that prime order.
+Assuming that the note commitment scheme is binding and that note commitment opens to a note with pk_d and g_d , we must have $pk_d = KA.Agree(ivk_1, g_d) = KA.Agree(ivk_2, g_d)$.
+But this is impossible given that g_d has order greater than the maximum value of ivk that can be an output of CRH^{ivk} .

-There is also a decryption procedure that makes use of outgoing ciphertexts in Sapling, as specified in §4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
+There is also a decryption procedure that makes use of outgoing ciphertexts in Sapling, as specified in §4.17.3 Decryption using a Full Viewing Key (Sapling)' on p.
 52. It checks (via KA.DerivePublic) that the decrypted esk value is consistent with the transmitted note ciphertext, which is protected from partitioning oracle attacks as described above.
 It also checks that the pk_d value is consistent with the note commitment.
 Since these are the only fields in an outgoing ciphertext, even if a partitioning oracle attack occurred against an outgoing ciphertext, it could not result in any equivocation of the decrypted data.
 Because ovk and ock are each 256 bits, partitioning oracle attacks that speed up a search for these keys (analogous to the attacks against Password-based AEAD in [LGR2021]) are infeasible, even given knowledge of ivk.